Gavin Sheets Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in MLB.

-- The Reds' 4.98 team ERA ranks 25th among all league pitching staffs.
+- The Reds' 4.92 team ERA ranks 26th among all MLB pitching staffs.

-- Greene gets the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts through 36 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Oakland Athletics, when he threw five innings, allowing no earned runs while giving up five hits.
+- The righty last appeared on Wednesday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up six hits.

-- In six games this season, the 23-year-old has put up an ERA of 2.89, with 12.9 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.